Steps2Walk/paia/README.md

 ## Methodological Details

-For a comprehensive understanding of the methodology, please refer to the [methods.md](methods.md) as well as the manuscript: <br>
+For a comprehensive understanding of the methodology, please refer to the [detailed methods](method/paia_method.pdf) as well as the manuscript: <br>
 "Pathologic Achilles Insertion Angle: A Novel Radiographic Metric to help Evaluate and Treat Insertional Achilles Tendinopathy" by Wanjun Gu, Melissa Carpenter, Mingjie Zhu, Ankit Hirpara, Kenneth J. Hunt, Mark S. Myerson, and Shuyuan Li.

 ## Contributors